-The decor at Le Richemond is classic and historical with a touch of fun.
-The Foyer is a mass of marble pillars and floors bought to life with gold mosaic tiles that make the place sparkle.
+The decor at Le Richemond is classic and historical, with a touch of fun.
+The Foyer is a mass of marble pillars and floors brought to life with gold mosaic tiles that make the place sparkle.
 The hotel has its own florist, and the floral displays in the lobby and the rooms are magnificent and colorful.

-If I were to describe the hotel’s ambiance, I would say it has an almost Parisien “Joie de vivre”.
-Not only is it luxurious, but you feel that the staff genuinely care that you love the hotel as much as they do.
+If I were to describe the hotel’s ambiance, I would say it has an almost Parisien “Joie de vivre.”
+Not only is it luxurious, but you feel that the staff genuinely cares that you love the hotel as much as they do.